 - Share the expertise of professional/accredited persons to speak or perform during an activity sponsored by an Institute department, Student Club or Academic Department (all activities must be student-led to qualify)

-Learn more about Community Initiatives Funding
+Learn more and apply for Community Initiatives Funding